onughasilas/CognoRiseInfoTechIntern/Project2SalaryForDifferentJobRole/README.md

-# Data Analysis of Data Science Job Salaries
+#  PROJECT TITLE: EMPLOYEE SALARIES FOR DIFFERENT JOB ROLES

-## Project Overview
+## PROJECT OVERVIEW
-This project explores salary trends for data science roles using a dataset sourced from Kaggle and provided by CoongnoRise Infotech.
-The goal of the project was to analyze salaries based on job titles, experience levels, company sizes, and remote work ratios to extract meaningful insights and provide actionable recommendations.
+This project explores salary trends for different job roles using a dataset sourced from Kaggle and provided by CoongnoRise Infotech.
+The goal of the project is to analyze salaries based on job titles, experience levels, company sizes, and remote work ratios to extract meaningful insights and provide actionable recommendations.

 The analysis was performed using **R** and documented in **R Markdown**, showcasing my data manipulation, analysis, and visualization skills as part of my internship.

 ---

-## Dataset
+## DATASET
-The dataset, *Data Science Salaries*, contains job-related information such as salaries (in USD), experience levels, company sizes, and remote ratios.
-It was downloaded from Kaggle and contains the following:
+The dataset, *Employee Salaries for different job roles*, contains job-related information such as salaries (in USD), experience levels, company sizes, and remote ratios etc. It was downloaded from Kaggle with a link provided by ComgnoRise Infotech and contains the following:
 - **Rows:** 10,000
 - **Columns:** 12
 - **Features:**